Lifestyle Deflation: How To Afford Your Dream Lifestyle

 And the second, greater cost is your freedom.
 When you assume that your dream lifestyle is unaffordable, you surrender the life that you really want without a fight.

 What lifestyle would you truly like to be living?
+How long will it take for you to build up the passive income you need for financial independence?
 Crunch those numbers, figure out the monthly cost, and start your lifestyle deflation journey to start getting there.

 The importance of lifestyle deflation as you transition to remote work and lifestyle design